audeering/audobject/docs/usage.rst

     18

 In that case,
-the YAML representation is store instead of the function code.
+the YAML representation is stored instead of the function code.

 .. code-block:: pycon